 False alarm rates and response times

-Video AI-powered monitoring typically reduces safety incidents 20-40% within the first year (Source: World Construction Today).
-Theft prevention and faster incident resolution can lead to significant savings by avoiding downtime and delays.
-Insurance premium reductions often follow comprehensive security implementations.
+Video AI monitoring helps reduce safety incidents, while theft deterrence and faster incident resolution lead to substantial savings by avoiding downtime and delays.
+Insurance premium reductions may follow comprehensive security implementations.

 Calculate both hard and soft ROI components.
 Hard savings include reduced theft, avoided fines, and insurance reductions.
-Soft benefits encompass improved project manager productivity, better subcontractor relationships, and enhanced competitive positioning.
-Growing companies often find soft benefits exceed hard savings as operational efficiency gains compound across multiple sites.
+Soft benefits encompass improved team productivity, better subcontractor relationships, and enhanced competitive positioning.
+Growing companies often find soft benefits exceed hard savings as operational efficiency gains multiply across multiple sites.

 Integration with construction management systems